Worldline One is the smart all-in-one payment solution for brick-and-mortar stores.

 For you as a merchant, attracting these customers means creating a shopping experience that is focused on flexibility and that incorporates smartphones in one way or another.
 Offering mobile payment methods in stores is an important first step, but in time most merchants will also have to adopt an omni-channel strategy.
 If the customer chooses to try out an item in store and then buy it online, or the other way around, the goal must always be to make the experience as seamless as possible for the customer.

-At Bambora we put a lot of emphasis on satisfying this demand for ease and simplicity, which is also mirrored in our offerings to merchants.
+At Worldline we put a lot of emphasis on satisfying this demand for ease and simplicity, which is also mirrored in our offerings to merchants.
 A good example of this are the functions and payment methods we offer through our card terminal solutions.
 Besides being among the fastest on the market, our terminals are also equipped to accept a large variety of different payment methods.
 In addition to card payments, they allow you to offer invoice payments directly integrated in the terminal and they are also equipped with NFC (Near Field Communication) technology.
 Through NFC technology you can create a much smoother shopping experience and reduce lines by offering quick contactless payments, either through the customer’s card or through popular mobile payment methods like Apple Pay, Android Pay or Samsung Pay.

-As a customer of Bambora, we help you provide Generation Z with the quick, flexible, and mobile integrated experience they strive for when shopping in-store.
-As payment experts, Bambora also takes part in leading the development of new payment methods.
+As a customer of Worldline, we help you provide Generation Z with the quick, flexible, and mobile integrated experience they strive for when shopping in-store.
+As payment experts, Worldline also takes part in leading the development of new payment methods.
 Our goal is to help you as a merchant to stay one step ahead and take advantage of the new technologies and new solutions that customers demand.